Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Assignments/assignment-1-string-lib.md

 # FEW 2.1 Assignment - 1 - String Lib

-The goal of this assignment is create a JavaScript Library of String functions.
+The goal of this assignment is to create a JavaScript Library of String functions.

 Create a GitHub Repo for your project and add a link to the project tracker.